-Make sure your fundraising stays legal so you can raise as many donations as possible for UNICEF and help make a lasting difference for children worldwide.
+Make sure your fundraising stays legal and safe so you can raise as much as possible to support our vital work for children around the world.

 Letter of Authority